rakeshta/SteamStatsHobby/README.md

 ## Known Issues

+- Responsive layout not working correctly on iPhone Safari.
+- Error handling that works locally does not work when hosted on Vercel.
 - If any of your top 10 most played games is no longer in the store, the server will not skip to the next game in the list.
 This will cause the resulting list to have less than 10 items.
 - Loading page is being ignored by NextJS.
-- Error handling that works locally does not work when hosted on Vercel.